adamkali/Neorg.Documentation.Lambda/README.md

 # Neorg Documentation Lambda

+> WARNING
+> This is not actually real documentation yet just had claude s#*+ something out for a second before running home.

 A containerized microservice that converts Neorg (`.norg`) documents to Markdown using Neovim with the Neorg plugin.
 Designed for homelab deployment and integration with GitHub Actions for automated documentation publishing.

 ## Overview